Softorage/Softorage/README.md

 # Softorage

-The one place for authentic downloads and all your software related information needs
+The software directory, with authentic software downloads and information that makes sense.

 https://softorage.com
 ___